-The Agricultural Business Council of Kansas City looks forward to welcoming Lee Borck, Chairman of Innovative Livestock Services (ILS) and Chairman of the Beef Marketing Group (BMG) to the Council's October luncheon meeting.
+The Agricultural Business Council of Kansas City in partnership with Kansas State University Olathe looks forward to welcoming Lee Borck, Chairman of Innovative Livestock Services (ILS) and Chairman of the Beef Marketing Group (BMG) to the Council's October luncheon meeting.
 Lee is also a recipient of the Council's 2019 Jay B. Dillingham Award for Agricultural Leadership and Excellence.

 Combined, ILS and BMG representing cattle feedlots in Kansas and Nebraska, have grown into one of the nation’s largest feeding organizations.
 As a standalone organization, ILS represents banking, farming, ethanol production and trucking interests.
 The BMG, under the guidance and leadership of Lee and other central Kansas cattle producers, is a cooperative of cattle producers and farms “focused on working together to do what is right to remain sustainable”.
 The level of innovation and progress both BMG and ILS have contributed to the beef industry is truly remarkable.